 It’s hard to estimate the impact of SEO on image optimization.
 However, it should be taken into account that Google places pages with SEO-optimized images higher than those with non-optimized images.

-The role of the image optimization procedure can hardly be overestimated.
+Although we can endlessly talk about numerous Magento performance optimization tips, the role of the image optimization procedure can hardly be overestimated.
 In fact, it’s nothing more than nurturing your customers, which, in turn, nurture your business and your profits.
 Developers and webmasters have toiled to create various methods to amend pictures, and now you’re welcome to snag all the benefits of them.

 If, after reading this, you think that image optimization is a complex procedure – you’re absolutely right.
 However, qualified assistance with this issue can make your life a bit easier.
 Okay, A LOT easier.
 If you have any questions – feel free to ask us anytime.
 We’re here to help.
 Let’s do it together!